davenuman/slides-drupalcon-barcelona/content.md

 Quick start: The ideal is that the developer clones the git repo and runs 'build'

-Minimal requirements: Docker allows us to bake everything in.
+Minimal requirements: Docker allows us to bake everything in. non-linux requirements handled by vagrant.

 ---
 background-image: url()